Order to Cash Process Explained: Steps, KPIs & Automation

 Who Owns the Order-to-Cash Process?

-Sales initiates the order and sets expectations.
+Sales, which initiates the order and sets pricing, payment terms, and customer expectations.

 B2B vs B2C Order-to-Cash: What’s the Difference?